Calder-Ty/taxcalc/README.md

 # TaxCalc

-A simple tool for calulating 2021 Tax burden.
+A simple tool for calculating 2021 Tax burden.